-I bought the materials before I sketched out a design – faux pas, I know – so I had some design constraints.
-Not too many because I totally over bought (1.25 yards) raspberry fleece ($8.99 without a coupon).
-It’s a good thing, too, because I raided the supply before making this cape ‘cuz I was in desperate – DESPERATE I tell you – need of pink fleece for our Tic Tac Toss game.
+I bought the materials before I sketched out a design and I overbought (1.25 yards) raspberry fleece ($8.99 without a coupon).
+It’s a good thing, too, because I raided the supply before making this cape ‘cuz I was in desperate need of pink fleece for our Tic Tac Toss game.

-My original design was very different (hence the need for so much raspberry fleece), but I am really glad I put this one together today.
 This Princess Anna cape took less than 2 hours to cut and sew.
-It was surprisingly simple because it’s design is based on a circle skirt.
+It was surprisingly simple because its design is based on a circle skirt.
 Easy peasy, lemon squeezy.
 Here’s the little one caught in mid-twirl (not the best face, but you can see the cape).